mark-polo/mark-polo/README.md

 Hi , there 👋

-. 🇺🇦I'm from Ukraine
+. 🇺🇦 I'm from Ukraine

 . 💻 I'm currently learning android development

-. 🔭And i do something cool staff
+. 🔭 And i do something cool staff

-. 💬Ask about in Github
+. 💬 Ask about in Github